JAIDEV123/Jazz/README.md

 1. Clone this repository
 2. `cd` into this repo and type `make`
 3. A new file called 'shell' shall be created.
 Use `./shell` to run the new shell from your terminal.

+## Basic Usage Information

+1. This shell considers home to be the directory where the executable is stored.
+Example: ~/Downloads would be the home for this shell if the `shell` executable was in the ~/Downloads directory.
+2. There is a differenciation between the built in commands here and the standard bash ones.
+Read the README in case of any confusion.

 ## What does what